Rounge-lab/GENOMICON-Seq/README.md

 `NR_COPIES: "10"`

-Specify the copy number of genomes to be generated - `OPTIONAL` - default is `1000` (`integer`, encolse the value with double quotation marks).
+Specify the copy number of genomes to be generated - `OPTIONAL` - default is `1000` (`integer`, enclose the value with double quotation marks).
-Specifed number of copies applies on all sequences in the fasta file.
+Specified number of copies applies on all sequences in the fasta file.

 `MULTIFASTA_COPIES_TABLE: "multifasta_copy_numbers.csv"`

-Specify the `csv` table containing the copy number of each sequence in the fasta file - `OPTIONAL` (encolse the table name with double quotation marks)
+Specify the `csv` table containing the copy number of each sequence in the fasta file - `OPTIONAL` (enclose the table name with double quotation marks)
 `NR_COPIES` and `MULTIFASTA_COPIES_TABLE` are `MUTUALLY EXCLUSIVE`
-Read the full manual for detaled description of the table format.
+Read the full manual for detailed description of the table format.

 #### 2. Mutation targets

 `MUT_CONTEXT: "ATC,CTA"`

-Specify mutational targets as nucleotide contexts (single, tri or pentanucleotide context) - `OPTIONAL` If not specifed, any nucleotide in the sequence can mutate with the equal probability.
+Specify mutational targets as nucleotide contexts (single, tri or pentanucleotide context) - `OPTIONAL` If not specified, any nucleotide in the sequence can mutate with the equal probability.
-Accepted format: multiple context can be specifed as a comma-separated string - All specifed contexts must be of the same type (single, tri or penta)
+Accepted format: multiple context can be specified as a comma-separated string - All specified contexts must be of the same type (single, tri or penta)

 #### 3. Substitution type

 `TS_TV_RATIO: "3:1"`

 Specify the transition vs transversion ratio (`colon-separated integers`, enclosed with double double quotation marks) - `OPTIONAL`
-If none are specified (empty string ""), every nucleotide can be replaced with another with eqaul probability.
+If none are specified (empty string ""), every nucleotide can be replaced with another with equal probability.

 `SUBSTITUTION_PROBABILITY_TABLE: "probability_variant_table.csv"`

 Specify the name of the table with pre-determined substitution probabilities - `OPTIONAL` (enclose the table name with double quotation marks)
-Example of the table can be found in the folder `input_data_ampliseq` - `probability_variant_table.csv` `TS_TV_RATIO` and `SUBSTITUTION_PROBABILITY_TABLE` parameters are `MUTUALLY EXCLUSIVE` If none are specified (empty string ""), every nucleotide can be replaced with another with eqaul probability.
+Example of the table can be found in the folder `input_data_ampliseq` - `probability_variant_table.csv` `TS_TV_RATIO` and `SUBSTITUTION_PROBABILITY_TABLE` parameters are `MUTUALLY EXCLUSIVE` If none are specified (empty string ""), every nucleotide can be replaced with another with equal probability.

 #### 4. Mutation mode